 1. Fleck 5600SXT 48,000 Grain Water Softener

 Our top pick for 2019 is the Fleck 5600SXT!
-This unit is a digital metered whole house water softener system for medium to large households.
+This unit is a digital metered water softener system for medium to large households.
 The digital display makes this system very easy to operate, and regeneration is fully automated, so there’s very little maintenance required once the system is installed.
-This is a salt-based water softener with a 48,000-grain capacity, making it very effective for softening even the hardest water.
+This is a salt-based unit with a 48,000-grain capacity, making it very effective for softening even the hardest water.

 The Fleck 5600SXT has been designed with a high-efficiency valve to save so salt, making it more economical to operate in comparison to older systems.
 This system comes complete with a polyglass softener tank, brine tank, control head, and long-lasting 8% crosslink resin.
 An installation kit that includes complete instructions and a video also comes with the unit.
 Just plumb it in, add salt, and you’re good to go.